The Pathological Narcissist Who Can’t Really Love

 Pathological is usually another word for mental disorder or personality disorder.
 However, personality disorder is typically established as an official diagnosis.
 There are many people with personality disorders who have never been diagnosed.
 And since you shouldn’t go around diagnosing people who don’t subject themselves to it, it’s better to use “pathological.”

 People will often say, “Oh you can’t diagnose someone else!” or something along those lines, but you also can’t go through life ignoring people’s deeply disturbed psychological profiles, especially when you are being victimized by them.
 Therefore, I encourage my readers and clients to observe others and draw conclusions to keep themselves safe or keep a distance after a breakup from a narcissist.
 I can’t definitively diagnosis someone with a personality disorder via a third party, but I can give you my opinion as well as information to protect yourself from someone who is inherently incapable of loving you because he or she acts as if they have a personality disorder.
+Also remember there is a scale of narcissism and everyone falls somewhere along the lines.

 There Is Healthy Narcissism